kodecocodes/objective-c-style-guide/README.md

 ## Comments

 When they are needed, comments should be used to explain **why** a particular piece of code does something.
 Any comments that are used must be kept up-to-date or deleted.

+Do not use a comment or a TODO to signify work remaining to be done.
+Instead, use `#pragma message("YourName: *link to jira which is tracking this work*")`
+It is important to link to Jira's to be sure the work is eventually completed.
+Comments alone are often lost in a big project.
+'
 Block comments should generally be avoided, as code should be as self-documenting as possible, with only the need for intermittent, few-line explanations. *Exception: This does not apply to those comments used to generate documentation.*

 ## Naming